Hasatori/full-stack-template-frontend-react/README.md

-Full stack template is a **React/Spring** based template web app that provides a set of functionalities that are necessary for almost any web app.
+Full-stack template is a **React/Spring** based template web app that provides a set of functionalities that are necessary for almost any web app.
 The code and all components were structured so that project is easy to test, maintain and expand.

 This is a repository for the frontend part written in React.